esterkin31415/Software-Architect-Project-11/artefacts/architecture/hypothesis-emergency-responder/README.md

    AND a patient requiring Cardiology care

-   WHEN asking for Cardiology care
+   WHEN asking for Cardiology care AND a the emergency location is near Fred Brooks Hospital

    THEN a referral to the Fred Brooks Hospital should be provided

    AND an event published to reserve a bed.

-# Agreed Constraints
+# Agreed PoC Requirements

-The following constraints and pointers were raised when defining this hypothesis:
+The following requirements were agreed when defining this hypothesis:

-* The solutions should provide a RESTful API which should:
- * keep medical responders informed, in real-time, about:where they need to go and what they need to do , Ensure that any patient data is properly protected.
+* Provide a RESTful API which must keep medical responders informed in real-time about:where they need to go and what they need to do.
-* You'll additionally have to ensure that your POC is fully tested:
-  * In line with the project's Architectural Principles
+* Ensure that any patient data is properly protected.
-  * Automation tests reflecting the Testing Pyramid (unit, integration, acceptance, and E2E tests)
-  * Stress tests to provide confidence of business continuity in high volume situations.
+* Ensure that your PoC is fully tested with automation tests reflecting the Testing Pyramid (unit, integration, acceptance, and E2E tests) and with stress tests to provide confidence of business continuity in high volume situations.
-* To ensure that the POC can be easily integrated into future development work, you will need to:
+* Ensure that the PoC can be easily integrated into future development: make the code easily shareable, provide continuous integration and continuous delivery (CI/CD) pipelines and document your testing strategy.
-   * centralize your code
-   * make it easily shareable
-   * provision both continuous integration (CI) and CD (continuous delivery) pipelines.
-* It is desirable that subsequent teams can utilize it as a building block for continued iteration of this and other POCs.
+* Ensure that subsequent development teams after this PoC will be able to use it as a group of building blocks for further modules.

-* The delivery should also provide clear follow-through instruction to ensure that the POC’s shortcomings are transparent and stake-holders are clear about high-level steps involved in productionising a solution for the concept you have proven.
+# Methodology

-The resulting documentation and POC will be presented to members of the Architecture Board for the purpose of demonstrating and explaining the learnings from the proof of concept.
+The resulting documentation and PoC will be presented to members of the Board of Trustees to describe lessons learned from the PoC.

-# Methodlogy

-* TO be completed..

-# Findings

-* TO be completed..
+Reports form CI/CD methods will be presented to technical staff to demonstrate version updates.